Kubernetes Operator

 kubectl get gateway -A

-phase-Pending,Running,Failed, orUnknown.readyReplicas/availableReplicas.url- the resolved access URL (ingress host when ingress is enabled, otherwise the cluster service URL).providerSummary- comma-separated list of enabled providers.conditions[]- standardAvailable/Progressing/ReplicaFailureconditions.
+phase-Pending,Running,Failed, orUnknown.readyReplicas/availableReplicas.url- the resolved access URL (the routing hostname whenroutingis enabled, otherwise the cluster service URL).providerSummary- comma-separated list of enabled providers.conditions[]- standardAvailable/Progressing/ReplicaFailureconditions.

 Agent, MCP, and Orchestrator expose the standard metav1.Condition slice plus a boolean ready.
 Orchestrator additionally exposes discoveredAgents[] and discoveredAgentCount when service discovery is enabled.
 See Observability for end-to-end metrics and tracing setup.